Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 – Having Enough Biomethane To Meet Current Natural Gas Demand

-So, biomethane may not be a good substitute for natural gas from supply perspective
+So, biomethane may not be a good substitute for natural gas from supply perspective, or from a scaling perspective

-This might be considered a significant practical limitation in the use of biomethane to replace natural gas usage
+This imposes a significant practical limitation on the use of biomethane (to replace natural gas usage)

 [There isn’t enough RNG to match total gas demand, as] RNG could replace 4.1 percent of California’s gas demand (1.6 percent on the low end of estimates) (vox.com)